thdiaman/phdthesis/index.md

 title: "Home"
 ---

 Hi!
-I am Themistoklis Diamantopoulos and this is a website accompanying my PhD thesis with title:
+I am <a href="https://thdiaman.github.io">Themistoklis Diamantopoulos</a> and this is a website accompanying my PhD thesis with title:

 <center style="padding-top:5px; padding-bottom:15px; font-size:125%">Mining Software Engineering Data for Software Reuse</center>